NecroKote/trafiklab-sl/README.md

 The client is based on the `aiohttp` library and is async.
 It is used to fetch data from the Trafiklab API.
 The library supports two SL APIs:
 - [SL Deviatons API](https://www.trafiklab.se/api/trafiklab-apis/sl/deviations/)
-- [SL Transport API](https://www.trafiklab.se/api/trafiklab-apis/sl/transport/) - just "Departures from Site" for now
+- [SL Transport API](https://www.trafiklab.se/api/trafiklab-apis/sl/transport/) - just "Departures from Site" and "Sites" for now

 More APIs will be added in the future.